-To sharpen your critical skills, learn to read like an editor does (instead of the way a reader does).
+Book development editors don’t read books the way readers do.
+To sharpen your developmental editing skills, learn to read like an editor does (instead of the way a reader does).
 When you’re a reader, you enter the author’s world.
 You willingly suspend your disbelief in order to experience this world.
 That doesn’t mean you won’t notice if an author has made some major mistakes, but it does mean that you’re willing to overlook a few leaps in logic, say, or take on faith that Romeo really does love Juliet despite the fact that they just met twelve minutes ago.

 In other words, readers tend to indulge authors.
 They forgive them for unnecessary prologues and pointless dream sequences and the overuse of adverbs.
 This is why an author who isn’t necessarily the most gifted writer on the planet can still write books that readers love—they overlook the parts that misfire.

 But we can’t do that.
 Our job is to resist the author.
 Our job is to invoke our disbelief (for a good cause).
 We’re not letting unnecessary prologues and pointless dream sequences and the overuse of adverbs get past us.
 We notice them and take issue with them.

 When we read, we need to constantly ask ourselves if the author is effective in telling the story.
 Here are some basic questions we need to ask as we read:

 - Is this a type of genre fiction?
 If so, does it conform to genre requirements/expectations?
 If it is genre fiction but does not conform to expectations, is the nonconformity a lack of understanding of the genre and the audience, or a deliberate literary effort designed to transform the genre?
 If the latter, is it effective?

 - Are there any holes in this piece?
 For fiction, that would be anything from a missing piece of the plot to lack of character development.